ParisaMousavi/MobileNet/SaliencyDetection.md

 Saliency detection algorithm that compute objectness generate a set of proposals, or more simply bounding boxes of where it thinks an object may lie in an image.

-**Keep in mind that computing saliency is not object detection.** The underlying saliency
+**Keep in mind that computing saliency is not object detection.** The underlying saliency detection algorithm has no idea if there is a particular object in an image or not.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTYzMzYwOTAsLTE3Njc4NTEyMjIsLT
+eyJoaXN0b3J5IjpbOTA5MTcwMDgxLC0xNzY3ODUxMjIyLC0xNT
-E1NTU3MTQyMDcsLTM0NjI0NzI3MiwtMTAyOTQ3Nzg2OF19
+U1NzE0MjA3LC0zNDYyNDcyNzIsLTEwMjk0Nzc4NjhdfQ==
 -->